 How you organize your resume and what you say about yourself matters a great deal, especially if you face challenges like being a worker older than 50 or have been out of work for a prolonged period of time.
 You may even want to hire an expert to help you write your resume.

-No matter what tactics you use, at Prichard Communications and other firms where I’ve hired people I’ve found that the applications of successful candidates share common characteristics.
+No matter what tactics you use, at Mac’s List and other firms where I’ve hired people, I’ve found that the applications of successful candidates share common characteristics.
 Here are four steps I see applicants take to write resumes that employers love.

 Show, don’t tell

 Most people write a resume that reads like a job description.
 This tells a hiring manager about your assigned duties, but says nothing about the results you produced.
 Instead of a laundry list of responsibilities, show an employer what you did by talking about your key accomplishments.

 Thanks to the internet, a job opening today can attract hundreds of applications.
 To stand out, you need to revise your resume to match your accomplishments and skills for every job posting.
 Another reason to do this: many companies in Portland use machines that scan resumes for keywords.
 Materials missing the relevant phrases never make it to human reviewers.